kodi-game/controller-topology-project/Readme-Keyboard.md

 Keys must provide a `symbol` attribute to facilitate keyboard mapping.
 Symbols are hardware-independent virtual key representations.
 The following symbols are used:

+The following 140 keys are used in [game.controller.keyboard](addons/game.controller.keyboard/resources):

 ### ASCII keys

 Symbol | Character | ASCII value | Label (en_gb)